joo7875/joo7875/README.md

-- 👋 Hi, I’m Hyewon Joo @joo7875
+- 👋  Hello, I’m Hyewon Joo @joo7875
 - 👀  I’m interested in Learning new things in tech, Travelling, Painting and Dogs.
-- 🌱 I’m currently learning everything around me.
+- 🌱  I’m currently immersing everything around me.
 - 💞️  I’m looking to collaborate on interesting projects.
 - 📫  How to reach me "joo7875@gmail.com".

 Be Abnormal.
 You are more than you think.